uprighted-learners/unit-6-crud-server/readme.md

 Welcome to the Robot Factory!

-In this lab we will make a program that allows us to **create**, **read**, **update**, and **delete** entries from our Mongoose database, otherwise known as *CRUD*.
+In this lab we will make a program that allows us to **create**, **read**, **update**, and **delete** entries from our Mongo database, otherwise known as *CRUD*.
 This will take the shape of creating a robot factory in our terminal.

 ## Getting Started

-Create a new directory named `CRUD-robot-factory` and initialize it as an npm respository.
-Install mongoose.
+First, `npm install` the project dependencies

-Next, make a new file called `CRUD.js`.
+Next, open `CRUD.js`.
 Here we will configure the connection to our server by establishing a few key items:

  * Our Mongoose import by requiring Mongoose
  * Using the `.connect()` method, we connect to MongoDB and the server, which is `localhost:27017`, and the database, which is `/factory`